The pH of Produced Water: Understanding and Managing this Critical Parameter

 For DIY users, mobile water treatment devices can be a convenient and effective solution for managing the pH of produced water.
 These compact, self-contained units can treat up to 26,000 barrels (4,100 m3) of produced water per day with low energy consumption.
 They can reduce TDS, TSS, and turbidity while bringing the pH to the desired level, making them a versatile option for on-site treatment.

-See also The pH of Oxalic Acid in Water
+See also The Impact of Adding NaOH on the pH of Water

 Monitoring and Maintaining the pH of Produced Water